piyushkhemka/Subreddit-Migrator/README.md

 ![getting client id & secret](./img/3.png)

 4. Copy client_id & client_secret code into old_user_config.json
 5. Put down your username & password in username & password section.
+Don't worry, the code always stay on your local machine.
+It is only used to authenticate your account.
-6. Repeat steps 1 to 5 with new account.
+6. Repeat steps 1 to 5 with your new account.
 Copy the client_id & client_secret code into new_user_config.json.
-Add your username & password of the new account there as well
+Add your username & password of the new account there as well.
 7. Run the file subreddit.py.
+CD into the folder containing the file & run the command -

 ```
 python subreddit.py